 But don’t get it twisted: The cost of love is pretty steep.
 It would take an average of $37,000 a year for respondents to end a relationship completely.
 For men, that figure worked out to $46,000, and for women, $27,000.

 Are these findings cold-hearted?
 Maybe.
 I certainly would feel more than a little hurt if my long-time partner chose his career over me.
 But they also debunk terrible stereotypes about millennials being lazy and entitled.
-And, more importantly, they reveal just how financially aware our generation really is.
+More importantly, they reveal just how financially aware our generation really is.
 No one wants to enter into a serious relationship, marriage or otherwise, if they’re saddled with debt and unable to carry their weight.
-And considering 44 million Americans are dealing with student loan debt totaling to about $1.48 trillion, that’s a reality too many of us are dealing with.
+Plus, considering millions of Americans are dealing with student loan debt, that’s a reality too many of us are dealing with.

 "Love should be about the heart, not the wallet,” said a spokesperson for the company that commissioned the survey, “but even the strongest romantic bond will sometimes be tested by financial realities.”